tiffanymonroe/wdi-remote-gizmo/unit_1/w03d03/instructor_notes/morning_lesson.md

 ## Manipulate the DOM from a script file

-Include the script file as usual, but be mindful of the following:
+Include the script file as usual, but be mindful of load order.

+### Load order

 * The DOM must be loaded before the script can reference any elements that already exist on the page.